 Oregon Foster Youth Connection

-Seeks to improve the foster care in the State of Oregon through advocacy, activism, and leadership.
+Seeks to improve the foster care system in the State of Oregon through advocacy, activism, and leadership.

 Youth in Progress

-Describes Youth in Progress, a New York State program that empowers foster youth (ages 14-21) to advocate for greater awareness of the needs of youth in care and improved services for youth transitioning out of foster care
+Describes Youth in Progress, a New York State program that empowers youth in foster care (ages 14–21) to advocate for greater awareness of the needs of youth in care and improved services for youth transitioning out of foster care.

 Youth Leadership Advisory Team